 In this unit, students also learn that for any particular environment, some kinds of organisms survive well, some survive less well, and some cannot survive at all.
 As students explore the components of a given environment, they learn that each environment has a particular climate as well as finite sources of water and space.
 Each environment will support organisms (both plants and animals) with structures and behaviors that are best suited to the climate and resources available.
 Students will need opportunities to investigate the organisms (plants and animals) that live in certain environment.
-In addition, students should identify some examples of organisms to survive and reproduce in that environment.
 In addition, students should identify some examples of organisms that would survive less well, or not at all, in that environment, and give evidence to support their thinking.
 Students construct arguments with evidence, using cause-and-effect relationships, to show how the needs and characteristics of the organisms are not well suited for the given environment.